reiryuki/One-UI-Home-31-Magisk-Module/README.md

 - https://t.me/androidryukimods/310

 ## Requirements
-- Not in One UI ROM
+- NOT in One UI nor Touchwiz ROM
 - Android 8 and up
 - Magisk installed